chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

       Maintenance mode turned ON successfully
     ```

 4. Upgrade your external *Elasticsearch 6.8* to *OpenSearch 1.2.4* manually.
-If you have configured *Host*, *Port*, *Username* or *Password* of ElasticSearch, patch the new configuration to use Chef Automate.
+If you have configured *Host*, *Port*, *Username* or *Password* of Elasticsearch, patch the new configuration to use Chef Automate.

 5. All [relevant configuration fields](https://docs.chef.io/automate/opensearch/) of the Elasticsearch should be copied into the OpenSearch configuration.

-    Please refer to the `elasticsearch.yml` file to get the applied configuration on your external ElasticSearch.
+    Please refer to the `elasticsearch.yml` file to get the applied configuration on your external Elasticsearch.
     Add the relevant configuration from external Elasticsearch (`elasticsearch.yml`) to the `opensearch.yml` on your external OpenSearch.

 {{< note >}}
-After upgrading to version 4.x, Automate will have the configurations both for OpenSearch and ElasticSearch.
+After upgrading to version 4.x, Automate will have the configurations both for OpenSearch and Elasticsearch.
 It is recommended to remove the Elasticsearch configuration after upgrading to External OpenSearch.
 {{< /note >}}

 ## Troubleshooting